joseporcar/libpynq-configs/README.md

 	- `code libpynq`

 ## Troubleshooting:
-- I cant see the stdout (printf output): it will put the output into your terminal when you do the \n
+- I cant see the stdout (printf output): the output will be printed it reaches a \n or an input request.
 - It seems to be stuck after running the long ssh command: The board is not properly connected, check for the green light.
 Unfortunately this doesn't fix the instability of the power delivery.
 Pro tip, connect the board to a phone charger.
 In case this is not available just reboot the board until it works :(

 ## Slightly Technical Note